Frequently Asked Questions About US Sailing’s Olympic Development Program (ODP)

 ARE BOATS LIKE THE OPTIMIST, C420, AND OPEN BIC A GOOD PLACE TO START?

 Yes!
 These boats are strong skill-builders and the starting point for most young sailors.
-Young racers, with drive and interest, can then transition to Olympic Development Classes.
+Aspiring high-performance racers with drive and interest can transition from these boats to the Olympic Development Classes listed above, and participate in the ODP.

 WHAT IS THE ROLE OF PARENTS IN THE ODP?